 (a) Purchaser and Seller shall use their commercially reasonable efforts to obtain, prior to the Closing, any consents of third parties and any authorizations or permits from any Governmental Body required in connection with the consummation of the transactions contemplated herein.
-Notwithstanding the foregoing, to the extent that the assignment to Purchaser of any Assigned Contract pursuant to this Agreement is not permitted without the consent of a third party or Governmental Body, then this Agreement will not be deemed to constitute an assignment of or an undertaking or attempt to assign such Assigned Contract or any right or interest therein unless and until such consent is obtained; provided, however, that the Parties will use their commercially reasonable efforts, before the Closing, to obtain all such consents provided, further, that if any such consents are not obtained prior to the Closing Date, then Seller shall provide and extend the full benefit of such Assigned Contract to Purchaser and Seller to give Purchaser the full benefit of such Assigned Contract and the does not violate applicable Law and shall cooperate with Purchaser in any commercially reasonable and lawful arrangement mutually agreed to between Purchaser and Seller to give Purchaser the full benefit of such Assigned Contract accruing on or after the Closing in a way that is permissible under the terms thereunder and thad does not violate applicable Law, provided, however, that Purchaser and Seller shall continue to use their commercially reasonable efforts to obtain any such required consent as promptly as practicable.
+Notwithstanding the foregoing, to the extent that the assignment to Purchaser of any Assigned Contract pursuant to this Agreement is not permitted without the consent of a third party or Governmental Body, then this Agreement will not be deemed to constitute an assignment of or an undertaking or attempt to assign such Assigned Contract or any right or interest therein unless and until such consent is obtained; provided, however, that the Parties will use their commercially reasonable efforts, before the Closing, to obtain all such consents provided, further, that if any such consents are not obtained prior to the Closing Date, then Seller shall provide and extend the full benefit of such Assigned Contract to Purchaser to the extent permitted therein and by applicable Law and shall cooperate with Purchaser in any commercially reasonable and lawful arrangement mutually agreed to between Purchaser and Seller to give Purchaser the full benefit of such Assigned Contract accruing on or after the Closing in a way that is permissible under the terms thereunder and that does not violate applicable Law, provided, however, that Purchaser and Seller shall continue to use their commercially reasonable efforts to obtain any such required consent as promptly as practicable.
 Seller shall pay all costs reasonably necessary to effectuate the assignment of all Assigned Contracts.
-Notwithstanding the foregoing, it is understood that in o event shall Seller be required to commence, defend, join or participate in any litigation, expend money in connection thereto, incur any obligation in favor of, or offer or grant any accommodation (financial or otherwise) to any third party in connection wi
+Notwithstanding the foregoing, it is understood that in no event shall Seller be required to commence, defend, join or participate in any litigation, expend money in connection thereto, incur any obligation in favor of, or offer or grant any accommodation (financial or otherwise) to any third party in connection with the performance of its obligations pursuant to this Section